 - The scope of the data must be adequate, relevant, and limited to what is necessary

-- It must be accurate and kept up to date
+- Data must be accurate and kept up to date

 - Data can only be held for the absolute time necessary and no longer

 - Data must be processed in a manner that ensures appropriate security of the personal data

 We recommend that you invest in compliance training and legal expertise if your business falls under GDPR.
 This will leave little room for error and will provide you with the tools you need to protect yourself and your customers.

 6. What Happens if I’m Not GDPR Compliant?